 Similar to numerous other deep learning algorithms, recurrent neural networks are relatively old.
-They were firstly created within the 1980’s.
+They were first created within the 1980s.
 We have seen their true potential only in recent years.
 A rise in computational power alongside the huge amounts of knowledge that we now need to work with, and therefore the invention of long STM (LSTM) within the 1990s, has really brought RNNs to the foreground.

 Long Short Term Memory (LSTM)

-Long STM networks are an addition for recurrent neural networks that essentially extend the memory.
+Long STM networks are an addition to recurrent neural networks that essentially extend the memory.
 Therefore it’s compatible to find out from important experiences that have very while lags in between.
-The units of a LSTM are used as building units for the layers of a RNN, repeatedly called an LSTM network.
+The units of an LSTM are used as building units for the layers of an RNN, repeatedly called an LSTM network.

 LSTMs enable RNNs to recollect inputs over an extended period of our time.
 This is often because LSTMs contain information during a memory, very similar to the memory of a computer.
 This is a great ability of the LSTM that it can read, write and delete information from its memory.